ideadesignmedia/open-ai.js/README.md

 ## Working with Alternative Endpoints

-Point `OpenAIClient` at any OpenAI-compatible deployment by supplying `baseURL` and `apiKey` options.
+Point `OpenAIClient` at any OpenAI‑compatible deployment by supplying `baseURL` and `apiKey` options.

 ```ts
 const alt = new OpenAIClient({